 The University aims to : ‘Enhance biodiversity and incorporate biodiversity in environmental management, creating new opportunities for wildlife on campus wherever possible’ - University of Worcester Sustainability Policy.

 The Biodiversity Strategy outlines how the University intends to meet its Policy commitment for biodiversity on its campuses.
 We have already made great progress in implementing this Policy commitment.

-A Strategic Biodiversity Management Group has been formed that meets up to four times a year to drive forward action to manage and enhance biodiversity at the University.
+A Strategic Biodiversity Management Group meets up to four times a year to drive forward action to manage and enhance biodiversity at the University.
 This includes staff from the Sustainability Department, Academic Departments, Grounds, students from the Nature Society and external organisations.

 Examples of some of our targets for this year are:

 - Increase the ‘Malvern Meadow’ wildflower meadows including information boards by 5% by August 2021

 - Update the university Biodiversity Action Plan to incorporate the Worcestershire Biodiversity Action Plan, third edition, and implement all actions.
 For full details you can download our Biodiversity Action Plan.

 - Install the Natural Networks project by September 2021

 - Gain silver Hedgehog Friendly Campus accreditation status by September 2021

 The University’s Biodiversity Action Plan (BAP) implements the commitments set out in this Biodiversity Strategy as part of the University’s ISO14001:2015 Environmental Management System.
 The BAP focuses on ground level action to take biodiversity management to the next level at the University and create an exemplar of best practice for the Further and Higher Education Sector.
 The University is also spearheading progress with driving forward biodiversity management.